Eight-Mansions/Oyaji-Hunter-Mahjong/release/Oyaji Readme.txt

 ## Special Thanks ##
-trapexit - 3it 3DO Image Tool creating and image debugging help (THIS COULD BE YOU!) - Playtesting!
+trapexit - 3it 3DO Image Tool creating and image debugging help fixel - ODE saves so many blank CDs testing on console!
+Shentok, Tacowavable (THIS COULD BE YOU!) - Playtesting!

 ## Contact ##
 Have any issues or run into any problems?
 Feel free to drop by our discord here: